 The Artistic Associate may come from any musical background, but will have a wide-ranging knowledge and interest in a variety of musical genres.
 You must apply with a specific project and will be asked to submit a letter of intent specifically for the Artistic Associate role at the end of the application process.
 A phone interview will be scheduled for the shortlisted candidates.

 Residency length can vary within the prescribed program dates.
-All residencies must begin on a Monday and last for a minimum of two weeks up to a maximum of five weeks.
-Musicians wishing to apply for other Banff Musicians in Residence programs (Early Fall, Winter) will have to indicate program preference and/or reason for a longer stay at the time of application.
+All residencies must begin on a Monday and last for a minimum of two weeks to a maximum of three weeks.
+Musicians wishing to apply for other Banff Musicians in Residence programs (Early Fall, Winter) must indicate their program preference and/or reason for a longer stay at the time of application.

 Your program fee includes a shared bedroom on the Banff Centre campus for the duration of your program.